Impact Documentation Programme

 How It Works

-• 1–2 initiative documentation
+• existing documentation

 Who This Is For

-• Iwi Trusts
+• Iwi trusts

 • Pacific community organisations

-• Youth and social services
+• Youth and social service providers

 • Sport development initiatives